covcom/205CDE/01 C9 IDE/README.md

 1. Download C9 project to your local machine using File ==> Download Project menu from your workspace.
 2. Extract the downloaded file into the desired folder on your hard drive.
 3. On all EC machines, the Brackets software has been installed.
-But if it's your own computer, you'll need to [download](brackets.io) and install first.
+But if it's your own computer, you'll need to [download](http://brackets.io/?lang=en) and install first.
 4. Open Brackets software and select File ==> Open Folder on your computer, and navigate to where you just saved the files.
 If everything goes well, you should see something similar to below

     ![](.md_images/barckets.png)

 5. Now you're ready to start editing.

-### Set up local web servers
+## Advanced: set up local web servers

 Brackets enables you to edit and preview HTML files locally.
 But you'll need to setup a web server to view dynamic contents.
 You don't need it right now, but you'll need it later during the module.